grpc-ecosystem/grpc-gateway/English version of TRON Protocol document.md

    `PongMessage`: the message implies that nodes are connected. message`PongMessage` contains 3 parameters:
-   `from`: whcih node does the message send from.
+   `from`: which node does the message send from.
    `echo`:
    `timestamp`: the timestamp of message.